TwinkPad/StreamMii/README.md

 ```
 ### Windows
 ```
-Just run the executable either from release either from the repository, or if you're feeling freaky you can use the batch file.
+Just run the executable either from release either from the repository Or if you're feeling freaky you can use the batch file.
 ```
 ### MacOS with Apple Silicon Processor
 ```